BrianDouglasIE/BrianDouglasIE.github.io/posts/generate-og-images-for-blog-posts.md

----
-title: Generate OG images for blog posts
+Generate OG images for blog posts
-date: 07/09/2024
+07/09/2024
-tags: [node, js]
+node,js
 ---

 When sharing an article on social media you will see a preview.
 The preview uses the html `og:image` meta tag.
 In this